Israel: Several killed in stabbing attack | DW | 22.03.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-At least four people have been fatally stabbed by an attacker in the city of Beersheba, police and emergency sources say.
+At least four people died in the city of Beersheba as a man stabbed several and ran over another by a car.
 Police said the Arab assailant was shot dead by a civilian.

 Israeli police said several people were killed in a suspected "terrorist attack" in the southern Israeli city of Beersheba on Tuesday.